 I was a little tired by the time we were through…lots of climbing!
 But really a good hike.
 That night we had dinner at a quiet restaurant, and afterwards, climbed into our little beds ready for sleep.

 THE WEST COAST

 Friday morning, we took off across Ireland for the West Coast, and a little town called Doolin.
 On the way we had a flat tire.
-It was hilarious although worrying as Diane ran onto the road trying to find someone – anyone – who could help us.
+It was hilarious although worrying as Diane ran down the road trying to find someone – anyone – who could help us.
 We were in the middle of nowhere, and nothing was in sight for miles…we were definitely beginning to wonder if an unplanned hike was in the offing.
 Then, in the distance…finally! a car with two couples stopped to help us…wonderful people, two of whom were visiting from the Netherlands.
-We were on our way again in 20 minutes, breathing a sigh of relief.
+The two men fixed the tire, and after a proliferation of thanks, we were on our way again in 20 minutes, breathing a sigh of relief.